Titans could benefit from inclement weather on the road - Port Arthur News

 The Titans defense held La Porte to 96 yards of total offense.

-Morgan said Goose Creek’s skill positions are their biggest strength.
+Morgan said Goose Creek’s skill positions are the school’s biggest strength.

 “They have two different quarterbacks,” he said.
 “They have a thrower and a runner.
 They have a receiver (Ben Gaston), who is a really good player and a running back (Isaiah Thomas), who is solid.
 They have some good players and some good pieces around.
 They will have some energy playing at home.
-We are going to have to come out and play fast and do things we do well.
+We are going to have to come out, play fast and do things we do well.
 We can’t wait until the second half to decide to play.”

 Memorial quarterback Jah’mar Sanders leads the district in passing by nearly 250 yards.
 He is second in the district in rushing with 410 yards.